wisaaco/MatchGPX/README.md

 different sequences and total distance.

 + Draw both trajectories and it highlights the different sequences.
-+ Give a descriptive information of each track, and sequences.
++ Give a descriptive information of each track, and sequences: length, and loop.
 + Give the relationship between route1 and route2, and viceversa.
 + Give a percentage value of the degree of overlapped segments